Epilepsy/Seizures

 Brain structure abnormalities are conditions in which the brain has not formed properly during pregnancy.

 In general, the more severe the structural problems, the more severe the effect on the individual.
+The effects of any differences in brain structure depend on which regions of the brain are affected.

 Recommendations for Brain MRI:

-Neuroimaging for Young Children:
+Neuroimaging for 8p Heroes:

 Delayed Imaging Consideration:

-If there are not focal changes or concerning patterns of head growth, imaging may be deferred until approximately age 3 to reduce the risks of anesthesia and to allow the assessment of complete myelination.
+If there are no focal changes or concerning patterns of head growth, imaging may be deferred until approximately age 3 to reduce the risks of anesthesia and to allow the assessment of complete myelination.

 Cortical Visual Impairment (CVI)